frostbrosracing/Neural_Network_Charity_Analyisis/README.md

-# Alphabet Soup Neural Network Charity Analyisis
+# Alphabet Soup Neural Network Charity Analysis

 ## Project Overview of the Analysis
 #### The goal of this project was to build a machine learning neural network model that would be capable of predicting whether charities would be successful if given funds by Alphabet Soup, a funding source.